Trading on Skipton MarketSkipton Town Council welcomes applications from traders to stand on the famous, award-winning, Skipton Market.

 APPLYING TO TRADE ON SKIPTON CHRISTMAS MARKET

-Details of how to apply to trade at the Christmas Market will be announced in the early Summer.
+Details of arrangements for the Christmas Market will be announced in the Summer.

 Applying to Run a Car Boot or Other Ad-hoc Sale or MarketSkipton Town Council, as the Market Authority and under its Market Charter and other statutory rights (often referred to as ‘Market Rights’ and covered by the terms of the Food Act 1984) is responsible for the holding and regulating of markets within a distance of approximately 7 miles of Skipton High Street (where the regular market is held).